When Is Amazon Prime Day—And What Every Shopper Needs to Know

 What do I need to do to shop Amazon Prime Day?

 You need to be an Amazon Prime member in order to shop the deals.
 If you’re not already, you could spend $12.99 per month to become an Amazon Prime subscriber, or you could hop on the Prime Day train without paying a cent, by signing up for its free 30-day trial sometime before Prime Day.
-However, according to a report in CNET, non-Prime members may be able to get discounts on Amazon Prime Day and Amazon Prime Day deals, too.
+College students can also sign up for a six-month free trial of a student Prime membership before the big day.

 What are some of the biggest Amazon Prime Day deals?

-Amazon devices including the Echo devices, Fire tablets, and Kindle e-readers are practically guaranteed to go on sale: For example, the Echo Show’s price is already down $100 to $130.
-The Kindle, everyone’s favorite summer reading companion, is also expected to offer huge savings: Three months worth of Kindle Unlimited, the virtual library, for just $1.
+Amazon devices including the Echo devices, Fire tablets, and Kindle e-readers are practically guaranteed to go on sale: For example, the Echo Dot’s price is already down $49.99 to $24.99.
+The Kindle, everyone’s favorite summer reading companion, is also expected to offer huge savings: Three months worth of Kindle Unlimited, the virtual library, for free!
 Think about how many summer reads you’ll be able to plow through!
 Other items expected to have good deals are smart home accessories, phones, computers, cameras, TVs, fitness accessories, kitchen appliances, and beauty tools.

 What’s up with Whole Foods on Amazon Prime Day?

-At any local Whole Foods Market, Prime members will receive an additional 10 percent off literally hundreds of sale products along with new discounts on customer favorites.
+At any local Whole Foods Market, Prime members receive an additional 10 percent off literally hundreds of sale products along with new discounts on customer favorites every day of the year.
 To make sure you nail your WF buys, download the Whole Foods Market app—then scan the Prime Code.
-If you’ve got an Amazon Prime Rewards Visa card, you’ll enjoy double reward benefits—an impressive 10 percent money back—when spending up to $400 at the supermarket.
-Oh, and Prime members who spend $10 at Whole Foods from now until July 17 will get a $10 credit to use during Amazon Prime Day, reports CNN.
+Last Prime Day, those with Amazon Prime Rewards Visa card enjoyed double reward benefits—an impressive 10 percent money back—when spending up to $400 at the supermarket.
+Not to mention Prime members who spent $10 at Whole Foods in the week before Prime Day got a $10 credit to use during Amazon’s celebration.
+We’re expecting similarly spectacular sales to hit Whole Foods Market on Prime Day this year—stay tuned to see how you can save.

 Anything to avoid buying on Amazon Prime Day?

 Because Apple and Google are competitors of Amazon, don’t expect big savings on their products.
 While third-party sellers may offer discounts on iPads or Chromebooks, those deals are rarely as good as sale prices from retailers like Best Buy or Walmart, so it’s best to just avoid them.
-Be sure not to fall for this Amazon Prime day email scam.
+If you’re looking for shopping inspiration, here are 50 amazon products you’ll definitely use every day.

 What are some the best tips to shop Amazon Prime Day and Amazon Prime Day Deals?